 ObjectQuel

-ObjectQuel is a query language and execution engine for PHP, with a built-in ORM, that works directly with your entity model — not a query builder, not SQL with class names swapped in.
-It has its own parser and execution engine, full awareness of your relationships at parse time, and a via traversal syntax that replaces manual join conditions entirely.
-It can query relational tables and external JSON sources in the same statement, returning fully mapped entity objects alongside scalar projections with no extra assembly required.
+ObjectQuel is a PHP query language and execution engine with a built-in ORM that works directly on your entity model—not a query builder or SQL with renamed classes.
+Its own parser and execution engine understand relationships at parse time, while via traversal eliminates manual joins.
+It can query relational and external JSON data in a single statement, returning fully mapped entities and scalar projections without extra assembly.

 What makes ObjectQuel great